 This study provides some support for the hypothesized association between selected behavioral characteristics in children with ASD and the occurrence of GI problems.
 The study found significant positive associations for several behaviors hypothesized to be expressions of GI problems in children with ASD.
 Certain behaviors, including abnormalities in sleep patterns, abnormalities in eating habits, and argumentative, oppositional, defiant or destructive behavior were described significantly more often in children with ASD who also had GI problems than in those with ASD and no history of GI problems.

 Perhaps the most important contribution of this study is the finding that the behavioral characteristics hypothesized to be expressions of GI problems are very common in children with ASD, yet not specific to those with GI problems.
-Although GI problems may contribute to selected behaviors in some children with ASD, these behaviors are also frequent in children with ASD and no GI problems (nearly all children had 1 or more behaviors) and are unlikely to efficiently predict GI problems in children with ASD.
+Although GI problems may contribute to selected behaviors in some children with ASD, these behaviors are also frequent in children with and without ASD (nearly all children had 1 or more behaviors) and are unlikely to efficiently predict GI problems in children with ASD.
 As a result, the presence of these behaviors would not be useful on their own for screening or identifying children requiring GI evaluation.